International Book Fairs 2019

 January 19 – 31

-The International Kolkata Book Fair is not only the world’s largest non-trade book fair for the general public and non-wholesale vendors, but it’s also an experience of itself, in addition to the book aspect, it attracts a lot of picnickers, singer-songwriters, and candy floss vendors.
-This winter event will help you find your perfect book to read.
+The International Kolkata Book Fair is not only the world’s largest non-trade book fair for the general public and non-wholesale vendors, but it’s also an experience of itself, with picnickers, singer-songwriters, and candy floss vendors.

 January 24 – February 5

-The Cairo International Book Fair, with 640 publishers coming from 34 different countries, is one of the largest annual cultural events in the Middle East.
+The Cairo International Book Fair hosts 640 publishers coming from 34 different countries, making it one of the largest annual cultural events in the Middle East.
+The Golden Jubilee 2019 comes with a lot of surprises including a new venue.

 January 25 – 27